input-output-hk/efficient-ffa/README.md

 # Efficient Foreign-Field Arithmetic in PLONK
-Formalization of soundness and correctness proofs of efficient foreign field arithmetic (FFA) developed  at IOG/Midnight.
+Formalization of proofs for efficient foreign field arithmetic (FFA) and multi-scalar multiplication (MSM) algorithms developed at IOG/Midnight.

+See more in the associated [paper](https://eprint.iacr.org/2025/695).

 ## Requirements